jonimoreira/specs/2_5_0/utils/README.md

-Utility scripts for manipulating schemas, CCDs and other artifacts.
+Utility scripts for manipulating RM schemas, CCDs and other artifacts.

 ========